Graham Reid | | 4 min read

 She was the voice that took popular songs like Getting to Know You (The King And I) and I Could Have Danced All Night (My Fair Lady) into homes all across the Western world.

-The New York Time obit noted that Nixon received just a flat payment of $20 to sing on the King And I soundtrack album (Copies sold?
-Certainly hundreds of thousands at the very least) and that her contract was watertight and her lips were menacingly sealed for her.
+The New York Time obit noted that Nixon received just a flat payment of $20 to sing on The King And I soundtrack album (Copies sold?
+Certainly hundreds of thousands at the very least) and that her contract was watertight and her lips menacingly sealed for her.

 She told Nightline in 2007, “Twentieth Century Fox, when I did The King and I, threatened me.